-The CRT has determined that an Award may be made in favor of the Claimants.
+The CRT has determined that an Award may be made in favor of the Claimant.
 First, the claim is admissible in accordance with the criteria contained in Article 18 of the Rules.
-Second, the Claimants have plausibly demonstrated that the Account Owner was their uncle, and that relationship justifies an Award.
-Finally, the CRT has determined that it is plausible that neither the Account Owner, the Power of Attorney Holder nor their heirs received the proceeds of the claimed account.
+Second, the Claimant has plausibly demonstrated that the Account Owner was her great-uncle, and that relationship justifies an Award.
+Finally, the CRT has determined that neither the Account Owner nor his heirs received the proceeds of the claimed demand deposit account and that it is plausible that neither the Account Owner nor his heirs received the proceeds of the claimed custody account.